dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ## Create a .NET MAUI single project

-Before creating a native app that consumes .NET MAUI controls, you should first create a .NET MAUI app to store the .NET MAUI UI you intend you re-use in your native embedded app.
-This can be accomplished with the following steps:
+Before creating a native app that consumes .NET MAUI controls, you should add a .NET MAUI app project to the same solution as the .NET MAUI class library project you created previously.
+The .NET MAUI app project will store the UI you intend you re-use in your native embedded app.
+After adding a new .NET MAUI app project to the solution, perform the following steps:

-01. Launch Visual Studio 2022.
-In the start window, click **Create a new project** to create a new project:
-01. In the **Create a new project** window, select **MAUI** in the **All project types** drop-down, select the **.NET MAUI App** template, and click the **Next** button.
-01. In the **Configure your new project** window, name your project, choose a suitable location for it, and click the **Next** button.
-01. In the **Additional information** window, choose the version of .NET that you'd like to target and click the **Create** button.

-    > [!NOTE]
-    > Wait for the project to be created and its dependencies to be restored.

 01. Delete the **Properties** folder from the project.
 01. Delete the **Platforms** folder from the project.